-Neither the Animal Services Officer nor anyone in his or her employ shall knowingly sell or give any impounded animal to any person, firm, corporation, association, or school for the purpose of animal experimentation.
+Neither an Animal Control Officer nor anyone in his or her employ shall knowingly sell or give any impounded animal to any person, firm, corporation, association, or school for the purpose of animal experimentation.
 Violation of this provision constitutes a misdemeanor.